Kaspazas/Kaspazas.github.io/docs/_methods/sentiment_analysis.md

 <h3>A deeper, more practically applicable approach</h3>
 One can sub-divide devide their dataset, based on the topic of given texts, or through the inclusion of certain keywords.

+For marketing, this could be used to examine sentiments related to features of a product or event.
+For example, one could evaluate the sentiment related to the price of a product, by segmenting the downloaded text via certain keywords.

+As for the example dataset used here, we can use it to evaluate sentiment related to russian equipment:

     ru_weapons_split = []
     for comment in uacon_texts:
         for sentence in comment.split("."):